Tirzepatide vs CagriSema

 What is the difference between Tirzepatide and CagriSema?

-Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials.
-CagriSema is a weight loss peptide that a combination of semaglutide and cagrilintide (amylin analog) in development. aims to provide superior weight loss through dual mechanisms.
+Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials. first medication approved for obstructive sleep apnea.
+CagriSema is a weight loss peptide that a combination of semaglutide and cagrilintide (amylin analog). the most effective weight loss drug candidate, showing 22.7% body weight reduction in phase 3 trials - superior to any single-agent glp-1.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Tirzepatide or CagriSema?